Features & Ease of Use

 Dewlance also has what they call “Unlimited Hosting Plans,” which come with unlimited SSD storage, bandwidth, databases, and add-on domains.
 The prices increase accordingly as well.

-There are three ways to contact them regarding any queries: telephone, email, and support tickets.
-Their “About Us” page claims they have a live chat, but I was unable to find any live chat button.
-It’s not even there on the “Contact Us” page, which was disappointing.
-That said, Dewlance offers 24/7 support via the aforementioned three channels.
-Their ticket response time was decent enough; the one ticket I submitted got a response within the business day.
+You have three options to reach out to them for any inquiries: telephone, email, and support tickets.
+Their “About Us” page states that they have a live chat, but I couldn’t locate any live chat button, not even on the “Contact Us” page, which was quite disappointing.
+Nevertheless, Dewlance provides 24/7 support through the mentioned three channels.
+Their ticket response time was satisfactory; I received a response to the ticket I submitted within the business day.